-After popping off a thick lower leaf, she would rub the broken end over her burn, coating it with the sticky gel inside—then remind us kids what wonderful healing powers her little plant held.
+After popping off a thick lower leaf (Tip: How to cut an aloe leaf), she would rub the broken end over her burn, coating it with the sticky gel inside—then remind us kids what wonderful healing powers her little plant held.

 Today aloe vera—a plant whose medicinal uses have been hailed as far back as Greek and Roman times—is enjoying renewed interest as succulents in general become more popular than ever with gardeners.

 Aloe vera is just one of some 400 species of aloe, which is native to northern Africa.
 But it is this “true aloe” plant—also commonly called miracle plant, medicine plant and burn plant—that’s the best known.
 Not only does the clear gel inside its leaves serve a multitude of uses, but the plant itself is so easy to grow.

 Aloe Vera Planting & Growing